juanpc2018/Windows95-install-procedure-in-2025/README.md

 Thats it. </br>
-to have Super VGA screen resolution, requires installing VirtualBox CD drivers, but v6.1.50 does Not work "Not W95 compatible" </br>
+to have SuperVGA screen resolution, requires installing VirtualBox CD drivers, but v6.1.50 does Not work "Not W95 compatible" </br>
 requires older VirtualBox driver CD or SoftGPU drivers </br>
 VirtualBox 6.1.50 driver CD is more compatible with XP to Win8.1x64 </br>